 Abang Island is a popular spot with divers.
 The island is famous for its underwater coral gardens and is regularly referred to as offering the best dive spots around Batam.
 If you enjoy diving and snorkeling you should definitely visit.
-The best time to visit the island for diving is between April to August when the waves are smaller and the current is calmer.
+The best time to visit the island for diving is between April and August, when the waves are smaller and the current is calmer.

 14: Sunset at Barelang Bridge

 The Barelang Bridge is a local landmark around Batam.
 The bridge connects Batam to Galang Island.
 Galang.
 Many people add a visit to Barelang Bridge to their Batam itinerary.
 It’s an interesting place to see and if you are a photographer you can get a good photo here, but I think you need to be a bit of a bridge person or an engineer to really appreciate it.